scperkins/EJEHardenberg.github.io/public/writing/political/speech.md

 realm of caricature and other political art.
-People get pretty creative about these things, and I think it's quite humorous and a good thing, afterall, anyone with a good sense of humor will recognize the parody and laugh along before getting back to business.
+People get pretty creative about these things, and I think it's quite humorous and a good thing, afterall, anyone with a good sense of humor will recognize the parody and laugh along before getting back to business of discussing whatever niche they're in.

 I've talked about the innocuous type of troll.
 Not the kind of person who goes out of their way to attack someone.
 I don't refer to these